-Variable Name Variable Type Description and/or Available Responses Age Binary 0, under 35-years of age; 1, at or over 35-years of age Amount of Law School Debt Categorical The amount of law school debt the student expects to have upon graduation. $1 (\$0) - 12$ (More than $\$200,000$ ) First-Generation Binary Indicates whether a student comes from a household where neither parent/guardian obtained a bachelor's degree: 1, No; 2, Yes First-Semester LGPA Continuous Accounts for starting LGPA, given that those with higher first-semester LGPAs have greater statistical likelihood of either diminishment or marginal improvement in LGPA (and vice versa).
+Variable Name Variable Type Description and/or Available Responses Age Binary 0, under 35-years of age; 1, at or over 35-years of age 2 Amount of Law School Debt Categorical The amount of law school debt the student expects to have upon graduation. $1 (\$0) - 12$ (More than $\$200,000$) First-Generation Binary Indicates whether a student comes from a household where neither parent/guardian obtained a bachelor's degree: 1, No; 2, Yes First-Semester LGPA 3 Continuous Accounts for starting LGPA, given that those with higher first-semester LGPAs have greater statistical likelihood of either diminishment or marginal improvement in LGPA (and vice versa).
 Gender Categorical Either "Female" or "Male".
 Graduation Year Categorical Indicates graduation cohort: "2018" or "2019".
-Jurisdiction (California) Binary Differentiates those taking the bar in California, which is widely recognized as one of the most difficult exams.
+Jurisdiction (California) 4 Binary Differentiates those taking the bar in California, which is widely recognized as one of the most difficult exams.
 Missing Semester 1 LGPA Binary Indicates whether an observation is missing a value for Semester 1 LGPA, which serves as a proxy for a student's transfer status (either from another school or from part-time to full-time status).
-Minority Proportion Continuous Indicates the proportion of the student body at a given school that identifies as either Black, Hispanic, other, or two or more races.
-Race Categorical Either "White," "Asian," "Black," "Hispanic," "Two or School Size Categorical More," or "Remaining" Three-category variable that measures the size of the law student population.
-1 (Under 500) - 3 (Greater than 900)
+Race Categorical Either "White," "Asian," "Black," "Hispanic," "Two or More," or "Remaining"